vinodharanie/vinodharanie.github.io/_pages/about.md

   market.*

-- **Embla.no Genealogy Website**: *Embla is a provider of website-based Norwegian family history and genealogy programs that are available for purchase by users.*
+- **Embla.no Genealogy Website**: *Embla is a provider of website-based Norwegian family history and genealogy programs that users can purchase.*

 ### Responsibilities
 - Develop both back-end and front-end components.